nbw/battlesnake-elixir/README.md

 ## Warnings about Heroku
 Since you're using a free hobby app, your app will fall asleep when inactive.
 Make sure it's awake by hitting its URL before you play a game.
 This will normally happen in a game when you receive a `/start` request.
 After that you should be fine.

+# Questions?

+You'll find me in YYJ Tech or in a million other places.